dhananjay1405/tally-database-loader/README.md

 <br><br>

 ## Version
-Latest Version: **1.0.26**<br>
+Latest Version: **1.0.27**<br>
-Updated on: **01-May-2024**
+Updated on: **20-May-2024**

+Note:
-*Note: I keep on fixing utility and adding fields into database.
-So you are requested to re-create existing databases and re-download utility folder *
+1. I keep on fixing utility and adding fields into database.
+So you are requested to re-create existing databases and re-download utility folder
+2. Incremental sync now works for SQL Server / MySQL / PostgreSQL.
+Going forward two separate version of **database-structure** and **tally-export-config** will be maintained.
+Files with suffix **incremental** are to be used for **incremental** sync &amp; other are for **full** sync.
+3. Structure of config.json file is changed slightly to introduce dynamic switching of tally-export-config file for mode of sync

 <br><br>